-Editor’s Note: This is one in a series of pieces NGI is undertaking as the energy industry readies for the new year, with Lower 48 natural gas and oil supply continuing to surge in an uncertain environment as liquefied natural gas exports ramp up, Mexico markets remain shrouded and stakeholders demand more value.
+Editor’s Note: This is one of a 14-piece series NGI undertook as the energy industry readied for the new year, with Lower 48 natural gas and oil supply continuing to surge in an uncertain environment as liquefied natural gas exports ramp up, Mexico markets remain shrouded and stakeholders demand more value.
+Get your complimentary copy of NGI’s 2020 Special Report today.

 The United States has become the undisputed world leader for unearthing natural gas and oil resources from shale and tight formations, but campaign rhetoric by some Democratic presidential candidates to ban or restrict drilling is causing heartburn for the energy industry.